 Travel for business

-While perhaps it’s a less common path for traveling, business travel can be one of the best ways to see the world.
-Not only are you accumulating airline and hotel reward points that you can later use on your own personal vacation, the company is picking up the tab for your hotel, airfare and food during the trip.
+While perhaps it’s a less common path for travelling, business travel can be one of the best ways to see the world.
+Not only are you accumulating airline and hotel reward points that you can later use on your own personal vacation, but the company is also picking up the tab for your hotel, airfare and food during the trip.

 Another bonus?
-Usually a business trip has downtime.
-Go visit downtown, eat at one of the local restaurants or absorb some of the local culture.
+Usually, a business trip has downtime.
+Go visit downtown, eat at one of the local restaurants or absorb some of the local cultures.

 Business travel can come from many different jobs including sales, marketing, accounting and much more.
 If business travel is a must-have, make sure you ask about any travel during the interview phase of your job search.

-Again, proper training and education is required for most of these highly-competitive jobs.
-You’ll want to be sure you have the credentials and education necessary to prove you’re capable of not only traveling, but have the right skills to do the job.
+Again, proper training and education are required for most of these highly-competitive jobs.
+You’ll want to be sure you have the credentials and education necessary to prove you’re capable of not only travelling but have the right skills to do the job.

 When you travel, do you make sure to visit every restaurant you can and sample the local cuisine?
 A career in kitchen operations and food service may be for you.